andreswebs-public-images/jupyter-langchain/docs/aws-sagemaker-studio.howto.md

 - Update `~/.docker/config.json` to use the ECR credential helper for the ECR registry in the AWS account
 - Configure credentials for the AWS CLI with proper permissions
-- Set up a SageMaker domain in the AWS account
+- Set up a SageMaker Studio domain in the AWS account
-- Create an execution IAM role for SageMaker (will be created as part of the default domain bootstrap)
+- Create an execution IAM role for SageMaker Studio (will be created as part of the default domain bootstrap)

 ## Pull or build image